In this article, we’re going to compare the 7 best wireless guitar systems.

-No, you wouldn’t be tied to a cable, but there’s still a limit to how far you can be from your receiver before your signal cuts out completely.
+No, you wouldn’t be tied to a cable, but there’s still a limit to how far you could be from your receiver before your signal cut out completely.

 Still, as I alluded to in the introduction, if you’re using guitar cables, you’re going to be more tied to a specific location, with the added trouble that someone might trip over your cables (including you).
 There certainly are ways of managing your cables so things don’t get out of hand, but some guitarists are consummate performers and prefer not having to deal with cables at all.

 So, again, if you’re constantly running all over stage, jumping into the audience, jumping in on backing vocals at a moment’s notice, going wireless might be your best bet.
 The sacrifices you make in terms of tone and signal quality won’t be that significant overall.

 Meanwhile, if you’re a total purist and love a high-quality sound with total integrity, you’re probably going to prefer to be always wired in.

 Best Wireless Guitar Systems For Beginners, Final Thoughts

 As a guitarist, there are many constraints to be aware of.
 Things like how much space you have to move around before bumping into other band members, when to play loud and fast and when to tone it down, how many effects units you can add to your tone before your playing becomes unlistenable, and so on.